 The major part of DeArmond’s pickups range catered for guitars and electric basses, but they also produced pickups for a variety of other instruments with official DeArmond Model numbers.
-These included:
+These include:

-Mandolin, Model 500 – two official versions and one unnumbered pickguard-mounting version,
+Mandolin, Model 500 – two versions and one unnumbered pickguard-mounting version

 Autoharp, Models 1300 and 1300B,